 New Retail Discount

-The Government has introduced a new relief scheme for retail properties for 2019/2020 and 2020/2021, that have a rateable value less than £51,000.
-Under the scheme, eligible ratepayers will receive one third discount for 2019/20 and 50% discount for 2020/21 off their daily chargeable amount after any Mandatory or Discretionary Relief.
+The government has introduced a new relief scheme for retail properties for 2019 to 2020 and 2020 to 2021, that have a rateable value less than £51,000.
+Under the scheme, eligible ratepayers will receive one third discount for 2019 to 2020 and 50 per cent discount for 2020 to 2021 off their daily chargeable amount after any Mandatory or Discretionary Relief.

-If this discount is not showing on your bill, but you believe you are eligible, please contact us.
+If this discount is not showing on your bill, but you believe you are eligible, please call us on 01594 812532.

 Extra help with rates in 2020

 The rateable values of all non-domestic properties were reassessed by the Valuation Office Agency (VOA); with the new values coming into effect from 1 April 2017.

 In the Spring Budget, the Chancellor announced three new government funded reliefs to help reduce the impact of business rate increases following the revaluation.

 - Supporting small businesses

 - Local Revaluation Support Scheme